DanielKoklev/rust-gitlab-variables/README.md

 # Rust Pipeline Variables Manager

 A Rust tool to manage GitLab pipeline variables across multiple projects.
-This tool allows you to update the `GITLAB_ACCESS_TOKEN` variable for projects where you have maintainer access.
+This tool allows you to update the pipeline variables with new content.
-I also intend to add additional functionality for the user to be able to pass which variable should be updated, which will be more convenient.
+**Please be advised that all of the projects will be scanned if you provide Personal Access Token.
+To update variable at specific project please use Project Access Token.
 ## Overview

-This tool interacts with the GitLab API to list all projects in an organization and update the `GITLAB_ACCESS_TOKEN` pipeline variable for projects where the authenticated user has maintainer access.
+This tool lists all the projects that can be accessed with the provided gitlab token and updates the given variable with the new content.
 ## Features

-- List all projects in a GitLab organization.
+- List all projects in a GitLab organization. (if provided Personal Access Token)
 - Check maintainer access for each project.
-- Update the `GITLAB_ACCESS_TOKEN` pipeline variable for projects with maintainer access.
+- Update the provided pipeline variable for projects with maintainer access.

 ## Setup